 - The BioClub and Food Justice Coalition cultivates a community garden on campus, which provides food for the St. Kate’s Food Shelf.

 How You Can Help

 There are many easy ways to make a difference.
 Consider these options to help make our campus more sustainable.

 - Recycle.
 Recycling bins are located throughout campus.
 If you purchase products for use on campus, don’t forget to buy products made from recycled materials to close the loop.

 - Compost.
-Place food waste, Earth Choice products, and to-go containers on the dish return carousel in the dining hall in Coeur de Catherine.
+Place food scraps and compostable items in the green compost bins located throughout campus or on the dish return carousel in the dining hall in Coeur de Catherine.
 Students can provide composting options at club meetings and events by contacting firstname.lastname@example.org.
 Students can make a big difference by aiming to make their events zero-waste!

 - Minimize waste.
 Do you really need to buy it?
 Can it be reused?

 - Flip the switch.
 Turn off lights when natural light is available.